FavourOgboi/Secondary-School-Student-Academic-Performance-Prediction/README.md

-# Student-Academic-Performance-Analysis-And-Insights
+# Student-Academic-Performance-Analysis-And-Prediction

 <p align="center">
   <img src="/images/student.jpeg" alt="Example Image" width="300"/>
 </p>

 ***
 ### TEAM DATAVERSE

-This project analyzes student the African student academic performance based on various factors such as foundational knowledge, study hours, and family background.
-The goal is to analyse students' academic success and improve educational outcomes by providing valuable insights to educators.
+This project not only analyzes the academic performance of African secondary school students based on various factors such as foundational knowledge, study hours, family background, and more but also **predicts** future academic performance.
+The goal is to provide valuable insights to educators and students for improved educational outcomes by leveraging machine learning models to predict student success.

-**NB**: NO DATA WAS GENERATED USING AI TO AVOID SKEWNESS
+We used the analysis to uncover trends and patterns, and we also built a **predictive model** that can forecast future academic achievements, helping educational institutions identify students who may need additional support.

+**Note**: No data was generated using AI to avoid skewness.

 **TEAM MEMBERS AND ROLES**
 - GIFT ZARA > DATA ANALYST